Braids, inner automorphisms and the Andreadakis problem: Introduction

 The first section is devoted to recalling the needed definitions and results from the theory of group filtrations, in particular filtrations on automorphism groups and on braid groups.
 In \cref{section_inner_aut}, we study the Andreadakis problem for inner automorphisms, which turns out to be very much related to calculations of centers of groups and of their Lie rings.
 We then turn to the calculation of the center of the pure braid group, of which we give a version that generalizes easily to a calculation of the center of the associated Lie ring; this allows us to solve the Andreadakis problem for inner automorphisms of the pure braid group (\cref{section_centers}).
 Then, in \cref{section_products}, we prove our key result (Th.~\ref{key_theo}), giving a criterion for deducing the Andreadakis equality for a product of subgroups from the Andreadakis equality for these subgroups.
 Finally, the last section is devoted to applications to subgroups of automorphisms of free groups, namely triangular automorphisms, triangular basis-conjugating automorphism, and the pure braid group on $n$ strands modulo its center acting on $F_{n-1}$.

-In addition to our main results, we put in an appendix a comparison between the Drinfeld-Kohno Lie ring and the Lie ring of so-called \emph{braid-like derivations} of the free Lie ring, boiling down to some rank calculations.
+In addition to our main results, we put in an appendix a comparison between the Drinfeld-Kohno Lie ring and the Lie ring of so-called \emph{special derivations} of the free Lie ring (which we call \emph{braid-like}), boiling down to some rank calculations.
 In a second appendix, we write down a new proof of the faithfulness of the action of the braid group on $n$ strands modulo its center on $F_{n-1}$, which involves less calculations than the ones in the literature, and we gather some useful group-theoretic results.